brocaar/chirpstack-network-server/docs/content/features/rx-parameter-configuration.md

 frame.
 The RX2 frequency parameter is pushed to the device using the `RXParamSetupReq` mac-command.

-**Note:** on a LoRa Server configuration change, the new parameters will be pushed to the device using the `RXParamSetupReq` or `RXTimingSetupReq` mac-commands at the first opportunity.
+**Note:** on a ChirpStack Network Server configuration change, the new parameters will be pushed to the device using the `RXParamSetupReq` or `RXTimingSetupReq` mac-commands at the first opportunity.